Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Injection Manager

 As a reference, panel \textbf{(a)} of Figure~\ref{fig:visittree} presents a partial directory tree along with the path traversed by a \cyberagent.
-According to our experiments, once the agent is inside the tarpit, no attempts to backtrack or abandon the current path were observed.
-Specifically, in our experiments, the \cyberagent consistently locked into a depth-first search, endlessly seeking a non-existent file at the leaves of the directory tree. \emph{Unlike a human attacker, who would eventually recognize the futility of the situation, the tested \cyberagents continue navigating the tarpit indefinitely, unable to escape the cycle of inconsequential actions.}\\
+According to our experiments, once the \cyberagent is inside the tarpit, no attempts to backtrack or abandon the current path were observed.
+Specifically, in our experiments, the \cyberagent consistently locked into a depth-first search, endlessly seeking a non-existent file at the leaves of the directory tree.
+Unlike a human attacker, who would recognize the futility of the situation, the tested \cyberagents \emph{continue navigating the tarpit indefinitely}, unable to escape the cycle of inconsequential actions.\\

 \paragraph{\textbf{Example of \tarpit}} A complete example of an attack on a \NAME-protected system with the sabotage objective set to \tarpit is illustrated in Figure~\ref{fig:visittree}.
-In this scenario, the decoy used is based on \telnet (a variation of the \ftp decoy discussed in Section~\ref{sec:decoyimple}).
-The two red nodes in the tree highlight distinct activation events: first, the event that pulls the agent into the tarpit (induced by the entry-point decoy), and second, the one that sets the tarpit objective.
-In the red rectangle, the initial visit performed by the agent inside the tarpit is shown.
-For clarity, the injections occurring within the tarpit are omitted from the illustration.
+In this scenario, the decoy used is based on \telnet (a variation of the \ftp decoy from Section~\ref{sec:decoyimple}).
+The two red nodes in the tree highlight distinct activation events: first, the event that pulls the \cyberagent into the tarpit (induced by the entry-point decoy), and second, the one that sets the tarpit objective.
+In the red rectangle, the initial visit performed by the \cyberagent inside the tarpit is shown.
+For clarity, the injections occurring within the tarpit are omitted.